pdjr-signalk/pdjr-skplugin-devantech/README.md

 plugin configuration.
-A persistent TCP command connection is opened to the remote DS device and Signal K relay paths have a handler installed that responds to PUT requests by sending operating commands to the remote DS device.
+A persistent TCP command connection is opened to the remote DS device and Signal K relay paths have a handler installed that responds to PUT requests by sending operating commands over this connection to the remote DS device.

 This operating strategy is resilient to network outage and (subject to specification of an appropriate IP address filter) allows